asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

 weight: 139
 ---

 The payload schema defines the format, data types, and properties of a message's payload.
-It ensures that the payload follows a specific structure and data format.
+To ensure that the payload follows a specific structure and data format.

-In the AsyncAPI specification, the payload schema is created using schema languages like JSON or Avro Schema.
-This allows consumers of the specification to understand the payload's structure and data types.
+In the AsyncAPI specification, you can use schema languages such as JSON or Avro Schema to create the payload schema.
+Enabling consumers to gain insights into the structure and data types of the payload.

-For complex messages and structured data models, Avro schemas are recommended as they support complex types such as arrays and records.
-Avro schemas can be created by directly writing the JSON representation or by using tools like Avro4s UI to generate the schema from valid JSON.
+To handle complex messages and structured data models, you should use Avro schemas.
+Avro schemas support complex types like arrays and records.
+You can create Avro schemas by writing the JSON representation or by utilising tools like Avro4s UI to generate the schema from valid JSON.

-## Prerequisites:

-Install the necessary dependencies:
-Use npm or yarn to install the @asyncapi/avro-schema-parser package.
-This package enables Avro schema parsing in AsyncAPI.
+Use npm or yarn to install the `@asyncapi/avro-schema-parser` package to enable Avro schema parsing in AsyncAPI.

-To send complex messages with payload added using Avro schemas in AsyncAPI, follow these steps:

 ## Define Avro schema